Real Costs of Driving Without Insurance Explained

 | Uninsured at-fault accident | Out-of-pocket payment for repairs, medical bills, and rental cars | Lawsuits, judgments, and damaged credit if you cannot pay what you owe |

-| License or registration suspension | Reinstatement fees, SR-22 or similar filing costs | Higher premiums for years and difficulty commuting to work |
+| License or registration suspension | Reinstatement fees; possible proof-of-insurance filing requirements | Higher premiums for years and practical issues commuting to work |

 If you want a deeper breakdown of how one uninsured stop can snowball into multi-year costs, see our guide on the financial impact of driving uninsured.